 Some people do have a bad reaction to aspirin, and if this is the case it should not be used as a treatment for high blood pressure.
 However, these reactions, which include vomiting and cramping, are rare.

-When it comes to aspirin and high blood pressure, those who have had a history of heart attack, are over the age of 65, have had occlusive strokes and has a moderate to high risk of heart disease should take aspirin as a way of reducing their overall risks.
+When it comes to aspirin and high blood pressure, those who have had a history of heart attack, are over the age of 65, can benefit from its anticlotting effect in the blood.

 What high blood pressure medications are you taking and what are the side effects, if any?
 Also did any another type of disease develop because you are taking these medications?